-Portland, OR is located on the West Coast of the United States where the Williamette and Columbia rivers meet.
-It is one of the best places on the West Coast and this welcoming city is perfect to travel alone and explore.
+Portland, OR, is located on the West Coast of the United States, where the Willamette and Columbia rivers meet.
+It is one of the best places on the West Coast, and this welcoming city is perfect for traveling alone and exploring.

-Arguably the best thing about this place is the delicious and cheap street food, but there are plenty of amazing brick-and-mortar eateries too.
-If you have got a sweet tooth, go visit Voodoo Donuts (which I MUST visit every single time I’m in town).
+The best thing about this place is the delicious and cheap street food, but there are plenty of fantastic brick-and-mortar eateries too.
+If you have a sweet tooth, visit Voodoo Donuts (which I MUST see every time I’m in town).

 Strolling the city’s peaceful Japanese Garden at your own pace is also an ideal solo trip for a few hours in Portland.
 Get some pictures clicked there for Instagram while you’re at it!

-Or if you just wanna chill, hit up one of the local coffee shops or a dispensary.
+Or, if you want to chill, hit up one of the local coffee shops or a dispensary.
 Either one will see you greeted with a smiling face.
-Portland is also a relatively affordable city and a great destination to make solo trips on a budget.
+Portland is also a relatively affordable city and an excellent destination for solo trips on a budget.

-If you’re not entirely solo and traveling with a furry friend, check out the awesome, pet-friendly hotel The Hi-Lo (Autograph Collection) in Downtown Portland.
+If you’re not entirely solo and traveling with a furry friend, check out the excellent, pet-friendly hotel The Hi-Lo (Autograph Collection) in Downtown Portland.

 See Related: Best Places to Visit in Switzerland & Things to do